Bandwidth/dashboard-docs/concepts/manageLocations.md

 Aside from being an administration point for IP addresses for network ingress and egress, SIP Peers are also used to associate Telephone Numbers with a Site/Location and Account.  **For a Site to order any Telephone Numbers, at least one SIP Peer must be created for the Site, and one of the SIP Peers needs to be designated as the “Default” SIP Peer with which to associate numbers.**

+The API endpoint `/accounts /{accountId} /sites /{siteId} /sippeers` can be used to create SIP Peers, and `/accounts /{accountId} /sites /{siteId} /sippeers /{sippeerId}` can be used to update and delete SIP Peers

+The API documentation along with sample request parameters can be found [here](../apiReference.md)

 ## Voice/Data Traffic {#voice-data-traffic}

 There are three different types of customer calls and messages to and from Bandwidth: